Everything You Need to Know About Moving To USA

 We provide various international moving services for your overseas move – such as full container service and lift van services with complete documentation, customs assistance, insurance, shipping, storage and inland transportation.
 We can even provide international vehicle shipping to get your car safely to the USA!

 International Sea & Air Shipping is committed to providing you with a cost-effective package that enables you to have an efficient move.
 With over 600 Agents and Affiliates Worldwide, we are able to coordinate your move and pave the way for a smooth custom clearance and expeditious service.
+Get a quote today.

 What You Need to Know About Moving to the USA